 - In years of low abundance, harvest levels are lowered.

 - During the season, scientists monitor catch and escapement, comparing current returns with those from previous years, to keep an eye on abundance and actively manage the fishery.

 Adult salmon returning to Washington migrate through both U.S. and Canadian waters and are harvested by fishermen from both countries.

 - To coordinate management, research, and enhancement of these shared Pacific salmon stocks, the United States and Canada signed the Pacific Salmon Treaty in 1985.
 They created the Pacific Salmon Commission to implement the treaty and provide regulatory advice and recommendations to U.S. and Canadian management agencies that regulate salmon fisheries.

-U.S. commercial fishermen harvested 102.5 million pounds of chum salmon in 2011.
-In Alaska, commercial harvest, including hatchery production, is at historically high levels, often exceeding 40,000 metric tons (more than 42,000 metric tons harvested in 2011).
-Some chum salmon is also harvested in waters off Washington (8.4 million pounds in 2011) and Oregon (74 pounds in 2011).
+U.S. commercial fishermen harvested 149.9 million pounds of chum salmon in 2012.
+Off Alaska, commercial harvest, including hatchery production, is at historically high levels, often exceeding 80 million pounds (more than 139 million pounds were harvested in 2012).
+Some chum salmon is also harvested in waters off Washington (10 million pounds in 2012) and Oregon (108 pounds in 2012).